When is Frieze Masters 2019?

 Frieze Masters is located at the north-east corner of The Regent’s Park, near the London Zoo.
 The postcode is NW1 4HA.
 See the location here.
 Frieze London is approximately 15 minutes walk from Frieze Masters.

 Public transport is very convenient for the fair and we recommend you use it where possible.
 However, if you drive to the fair, there are a limited number of Pay and Display parking spaces in the park.

 Frieze Masters is outside the central London congestion charging zone.
 For further information about the boundaries of the zone and how it may affect your journey, please visit cclondon.com or call +44 (0)343 222 2222.

 Bus coaches are not allowed into the park.
 The nearest drop-off point is Baker Street Station.

 If I cannot get to Gloucester Green is there any part of the fair that I can still enjoy?

 Visit frieze.com which offers podcasts and video recordings of all Frieze Masters Talks.
 Frieze Masters Magazine will be available from mid-September and can be ordered online.
-For updates on Frieze Masters 2017, follow @friezeartfair on Twitter and Instagram, become a fan on Facebook and sign up to the Frieze newsletter.
+For updates on Frieze Masters 2018, follow @friezeartfair on Twitter and Instagram, become a fan on Facebook and sign up to the Frieze via the link below.